Steiner Traveling Salesman Problem with Time Windows and Pickup-Delivery: integrating classical and quantum optimization: Problem definition

 \section{Problem definition}

 We introduce the STSP-TWPD, that integrates two important real-world constraints: time windows and pickup and delivery requirements.
-In the STSP-TWPD, the vehicle starts and ends at a central depot and must serve all required nodes, i.e. customers that may request either pickups or deliveries.
+In the STSP-TWPD, a single vehicle starts and ends at a central depot and must serve all required nodes, i.e. customers that may request either pickups or deliveries.
 Each required node is associated with a time window, defined by a lower and upper bound, during which service must begin, reflecting real-world constraints such as store opening hours or scheduled delivery slots.
 The pickup and delivery component imposes precedence constraints, whereby certain nodes correspond to pickup requests and others to delivery requests.
-Importantly, this differs from the standard VRP-PDP, where goods are transported between specific origin and destination locations.
+Importantly, this differs from the standard VRP-PD, where goods are transported between specific origin and destination locations.
 In our application context, a customer cannot request both a pickup and a delivery service at the same time.
 Pickup must precede a delivery, and all operations must be carried out within the time window associated with each customer.

 The objective of the STSP-TWPD is to determine a minimum route starting and ending at the depot that visits all required nodes within their respective time windows and satisfies all pickup and delivery precedence constraints.
 The route may traverse optional nodes to build a feasible and efficient path.
-The STSP-TWPD is defined on a directed not complete graph $G = (V, A)$, where $V$ is the set of all nodes, including the depot (0) and customer nodes and $V_r \subseteq V$ is the subset of customer nodes (required nodes) that must be visited.
-Each customer node $i \in V_r$ is associated with a time window $[a_i, b_i]$, where $a_i$ denotes the earliest time at which service at node $i$ can start and $b_i$ denotes the latest acceptable start time.
-Each customer node is also characterized by a service time $s_i$, which represents the time required to complete the pickup or delivery operation at node $i$.
-Furthermore, each node is associated with a demand value $d_i$, which quantifies the amount of goods handled at that location.
-A positive value of $d_i$ indicates a pickup, while a negative value indicates a delivery.
-The travel time associated with arc $k$ is denoted by $l_k$.
-Equivalently, the travel time to traverse the arc from node $i$ to node $j$ is denoted by $l_{ij}$.
-We assume a unit-speed vehicle, so that the travel time is numerically identical to the arc length.
-The vehicle has a total capacity $Q$ and the route must ensure that the vehicle's load never exceeds capacity $Q$ at any point.
-We denote by $\delta^+(i)$ the set of arcs leaving node $i$ and by $\delta^-(i)$ the set of arcs entering node $i$.
-The objective of the problem is to determine a route that minimizes the total traversal time, defined as the sum of the travel times associated with the selected arcs, while ensuring that all customer nodes in $V_r$ are visited within their respective time windows $[a_i, b_i]$.
-The solution must also respect vehicle capacity limits throughout the route and properly handle pickup and delivery operations.
-The parameters used in the formulation of the STSP are summarized in Table~\ref{tab:notations}.